 Business challenge of a Fortune 500 company

-Our client, a Fortune 500 company and one of the world’s largest automotive corporations, wanted to explore the potential of IoT technologies in the light commercial vehicles segment.
+Our client, a Fortune 500 company and one of the world’s largest cars manufacturer, wanted to explore the potential of fleet management IoT technologies in the light commercial vehicles segment.
 Following a consistent path towards intelligent connectivity, they had a vision for a new, fully connected, integrated system linking vehicles and fleet managers via car-to-cloud communication.
-This solution was supposed to benefit courier delivery services, car leasing companies, logistics teams, and other commercial and government organizations operating vehicle fleets.
+This solution was supposed to benefit courier delivery services, car leasing companies, logistics teams, fleet route optimization software providers, and other commercial and government organizations operating vehicle fleets.

 To realize this idea and speed up time-to-market for their product, our client signed a partnership agreement with a German software development company.
 But after about a year of active development, it became clear that the project timetable wouldn’t be met due to major issues in the frontend and mobile parts of the application.
-That’s when they contacted Intellias to quickly scale their development capacity and bring IoT to the fleet management industry.
+That’s when they contacted Intellias to quickly scale their development capacity and implement fleet management IoT technology.

-Intellias has become part of a distributed Scrum team, developing a solution for fleet management in close cooperation with our client and an innovative German partner.
+Intellias has become part of a distributed Scrum team, developing fleet management IoT solutions in close cooperation with our client and an innovative German partner.
 We brought on board senior and lead engineers to address our client’s challenging development needs.

 To align all four sub-teams engaged in the production process, our client holds quarterly on-site workshops for exchanging knowledge, sharing achievements and goals, gaining insights from other teams, and discussing burning issues.
 Our experts also participate in regular architecture talks to consult and decide on necessary changes to the application so it meets current requirements.

-Two teams housed at Intellias implement native iOS and Android apps as well as the Angular frontend of this fleet management solution for automotive.
+Two teams housed at Intellias implement native iOS and Android apps as well as the Angular frontend of this intelligent vehicle monitoring system.
 We’ve integrated maps, geolocation services, and POIs.
 We also provide UI/UX design for dashboards that provide data visualization and custom rendering.

 One of our partner’s teams designs in-vehicle hardware connected to the CAN bus to collect information from various electronic control units.
 This team also works on the interface that provides two-way communication between the vehicle and the cloud via cellular networks.